AN INSTRUCTION TO BE LEARNED

 Answer.
 My duty towards my Neighbour is to love him as myself, and to do to all as I would they should do unto me:

-To love, honour, and help my father and mother; to honour and obey the Queen, and all who are in authority under her; to show respect to teachers and pastors; and to be courteous to all:
+To love, honour, and help my father and mother; to honour and obey the King, and all who are in authority under him; to show respect to teachers and pastors; and to be courteous to all:

 To hurt nobody by word or deed; to be true and just in all my dealing; to bear no malice or hatred in my heart; to keep my hands from picking and stealing, and my tongue from evil-speaking, lying, and slandering: